samrocketman/blog/_posts/2015-10-30-learning-git.md

 learned Git).
 This post is for anybody who might be interested and it serves as a link of resources for myself.

-I basically referred to the following education resources starting out.
+I basically referred to the following educational resources starting out.

 * TOC
 {:toc}

 # Learn the basics

-* [Learn git by doing][git-try] or if you prefer to lay back with your ebook reader check out the free [ProGit book][git-book].
+* [Learn git by doing][git-try] or, if you prefer to lay back with your ebook reader, check out the free [Pro Git book][git-book].

 Learning the basics by following the above instructions helps to prime you for moving on and learning about more advanced topics of Git.
 In order to